rails/rails/guides/source/action_mailer_basics.md

 If you need a persistent backend, you will need to use an Active Job adapter that has a persistent backend (Sidekiq, Resque, etc).

 NOTE: When calling `deliver_later` the job will be placed under `mailers` queue.
-Make sure Active Job adapter support it otherwise the job may be silently ignored preventing email delivery.
-You can change that by specifying `config.action_mailer.deliver_later_queue_name` option.
+Make sure Active Job adapter supports this queue, otherwise the job may be silently ignored preventing email delivery.
+You can change this queue name by specifying `config.action_mailer.deliver_later_queue_name` option.

 If you want to send emails right away (from a cronjob for example) just call `deliver_now`: